 12. Forgetfulness or feeling like you’re in a fog

 Forgetfulness is a prevalent early pregnancy sign and lasts throughout the pregnancy.
-Hormones may be the cause of ‘pregnancy brain’ by affecting your memory.
+Hormones may be the cause of the ‘pregnancy brain’ by affecting your memory.

 So there it is, all the early pregnancy signs and symptoms you could be feeling before your missed period.
-Before the time, you can take a test to know for sure whether you are pregnant or not.
+Before the time, you can take a test to know whether you are pregnant or not.

 Even if you are experiencing all of these strange early pregnancy symptoms, be sure to see a doctor and take a pregnancy test to know for sure.
 All of these symptoms are my stories of what I experienced early in my pregnancy.
-There are also some common but weird symptoms you will experience during pregnancy that no one will tell you.